Walking instrument concept · live beta

 Build the browser app

-Playable pads, scale selection, local audio, session joining, and Loop Mode v1.
+Playable pads, scale selection, local audio, session joining, Loop Mode, Save/Load/Share, and a host Song Board.

 Now: software prototype